karpathy/EigenLibSVM/Readme.md

 This is a small C++ wrapper to call libsvm if you use the Eigen matrix library.
 Dependencies consist of libsvm and eigen3 library.
+Current support is only for dense matrices with linear kernel svm.

 ## Usage